jamesmortensen/random-gmail-quotes/README.md

   Since there wasn't an existing solution, I made one.

-  To replace the quotes with your own, edit the quotes.js file.
-You may use HTML markup, but be sure to escape your quotation marks!

   The best option for managing the quotes is to use the quote manager.
 On the right side of the address bar in your Gmail tab, click the page action icon.
 This pulls up a nice quote editor where you can add quotes, edit quotes, and remove quotes.